 So, let’s have a look at the question title and the picture.

 The flow-chart shows how sweaters are manufactured in a garment factory in Bangladesh.

 Try to understand every single point and make necessary notes on the picture with a pencil.
 You are allowed to use a pencil and don’t be afraid to use it on the question paper.
 If you are not sure, number every stage like 1, 2, 3, 4, 5 .. . .. following the arrowhead and write down the total number of stages on the corner of the question paper.

 I’ve prepared a sample answer here for you.
 Let’s have a look at it.

 At the beginning of the chart, yarns are collected and then sent to the distribution section.
 Here, the yarns are wound and distributed into knitting panels.
-Next, knitting of the sweater panels is done after which the panels are inspected online.
+Next, the knitting of the sweater panels is done after which the panels are inspected online for the first time.
 Afterward, the panels are linked in the linking section.
 In the following stage, another inspection is made over the internet.
 Next comes the trimming, light checking and mending process.
-When mending, if any problem is found, some products are sent back to the winding section.
+When mending, if any problem is found, the faulty products are sent back to the winding section.
 After that, holes are made for attaching buttons.
-Subsequently, the sweaters are washed, labeled and ironed.
-Then, the third inspection is made by the factory quality team.
+Subsequently, the sweaters are washed, labeled and ironed and then, the third inspection is made by the factory quality team.
 Thereafter, all the sweaters are folded and packaged.
 After the ultimate inspection, the sweaters are finally sent for shipment.